Love. (Hear the sigh as I wistfully look into the distance.) Is it possible to love an air fryer?

 - Flat top

 As stated above, the flat top of the device is great if storing it under counters to save space.

 - Silicone feet on the bottom of the main basket

 This sucker gets ‘HOT’.
 Having the silicone feet to raise the hot metal basket from the counter was a smart design element.
 Again, I feel safe with my 12-year old using this.
 Other models do not have silicone ‘feet’ and you would have to use a good potholder or trivet when handling.
-To be on the safe side, we do use a cork trivet when we remove it.
-(It just happens to always sit on the handy flat top of the machine).
+To be on the safe side, we do use a cork trivet when we remove the basket, just to be on the safe side.
+(Our trivet just happens to always sit on the handy flat top of the machine).

 - The baskets are dishwasher safe